nstep2/ExonTrapGenome/README.md

 ### System Requirements

 - The analysis was performed on an Ubuntu PC workstation with 64 GB of RAM.
-Please ensure your system meets these hardware requirements, as the runtime of the scripts is several days.
+The runtime of the scripts is several days.

 ### Acquiring Sequencing Data